The Code has been developed to inform and guide the decisions and behaviour of all Ardtona House School teachers.

 - We base practice on sound knowledge, research and theories, while at the same time recognising the limitations and uncertainties of these.

-- We work to fulfil the right of all children and their families for access to a schooling of high quality.
+- We work to fulfill the right of all children and their families for access to a schooling of high quality.

 Based on the above principles Ardtona House School has developed the following Children’s Charter.